 You will actually be surprised to find out that you only need two essential podcasting equipment to get you started on your podcast:

-- Audio editing tool
+- Audio editing tool or transcription

 Even so, you can choose to have a variety of podcasting equipment to best meet your quality podcasting needs.
 Among these podcasting equipment are: